TAVI for aortic stenosis

-- Tell your heart team about any medicines you are taking before your assessment, including antibiotics.
+- Tell your heart team about any medicines that you take before your assessment, including antibiotics.

-- Tell your heart team if you are taking blood thinning medicine (such as warfarin, apixaban, rivaroxaban, edoxaban or dabigatran), as these might need to be changed or stopped for a short time before your assessment.
+- Tell your heart team if you take blood-thinning medicine (such as warfarin, apixaban, rivaroxaban, edoxaban or dabigatran).
+You might need to change or stop this medicine for a short time before your assessment.

-- Tell your heart team if you take metformin, as this medicine might need to be changed or stopped for a short time before your assessment.
+- Tell your heart team if you take metformin (a medicine to treat high blood sugar levels).
+You might need to change or stop this medicine for a short time before your assessment.

-- Bring all your medicines to your assessment appointment, including any prescription medicines, or medicines you buy from a pharmacy or shop (including alternative medicines, such as herbal remedies).
+- Bring all your medicines to your assessment appointment.
+This includes prescription medicines and any medicines that you buy from a pharmacy or shop (including alternative medicines, such as herbal remedies).

-Your heart team will talk to you about your medicines and any action you need to take before your TAVI assessment.
+Your heart team talks to you about your medicines.
+They explain anything that you need to do before your TAVI assessment.

-You will need some or all of the following tests or investigations during a TAVI assessment.
+You need some or all of these tests or investigations during a TAVI assessment.

 - Blood tests.

-- Electrocardiogram (ECG), which measures your heart rhythm.
+- An electrocardiogram (ECG), which measures your heart rhythm.

-- Coronary angiogram, to provide a series of X-ray pictures of the arteries surrounding your heart.
+- A coronary angiogram, which gives a series of X-ray pictures showing the arteries (blood vessels) around your heart.

-- Trans-oesophageal echocardiogram (TOE), a cardiac ultrasound that takes detailed pictures of your heart from your throat.
+- A trans-oesophageal echocardiogram (TOE), which is an ultrasound scan that takes detailed pictures of your heart from your throat.

-Depending on what the above tests show, you might need more tests.
-These can include a chest X-rays or breathing tests.
-Your heart team will explain these to you if they are needed.
+Depending on what these tests show, you might need more tests.
+They can include a chest X-ray or breathing tests.
+Your heart team explains these tests to you if you need them.

 Pain during a TAVI assessment

-If you have a trans-oesophageal echocardiogram (TOE) you might feel some discomfort, but should not be painful.
-You might have a sore throat or hoarse voice afterwards, but these side effects should pass within a couple of days.
+If you have a trans-oesophageal echocardiogram (TOE), you might feel some discomfort.
+However, the test should not be painful.
+You might have a sore throat or hoarse (strained) voice afterwards, but these side effects should pass within a couple of days.

 Speak to your heart team if you have any questions or concerns about the tests.